-United Way St. Croix Valley is proud to support the ALICE initiative in Pierce, Polk and St. Croix counties.
+United Way St. Croix Valley is proud to support the ALICE initiative in Burnett, Pierce, Polk and St. Croix counties.

 ALICE, an acronym which stands for Asset Limited, Income Constrained, Employed, is a way of defining our families, neighbors, and colleagues (men and women) who work hard, earn above the federal poverty level, but not enough to afford a basic household budget.